-In part 1 of this series, we established some of the inherent vulnerabilities of deposit addresses, which can be exposed to human error or leveraged for cyber attacks and internal fraud.
+In part 1 of this series on digital asset security, we established some of the inherent vulnerabilities of deposit addresses, which can be exposed to human error or leveraged for cyber attacks and internal fraud.
 For part 2, we’ll take a look at some of the solutions financial institutions are utilizing to handle these vulnerabilities.

-Today, operations teams are relying on three primary methods to protect deposit addresses (oftentimes all in conjunction with each other): test transfers, whitelisting, and hardware wallets.
+Today, operations teams are relying on three primary methods to protect deposit addresses (oftentimes all in conjunction with each other): test transfers, whitelisting crypto deposit addresses, and hardware wallets.
 In this blog post, we’ll take a deeper dive into why organizations rely on these solutions—as well as some of their limitations.

 1) Test Transfers

 One of the most common methods employed by institutions to prevent deposit address manipulation is the test transfer.

 Test transfers are meant to ensure that the deposit address has not been compromised in transit—which could occur by hackers intercepting and modifying the deposit address, and ultimately sending assets to their own wallet.

 Though this manual security protocol adds another layer of safety, test transfers can be very time-consuming.
 This is because they require a back-and-forth verbal communication process between both parties involved in the trade.

 Once the details of the trade are confirmed, typically through a communication service like WeChat or Telegram, the deposit address is shared.
 Then, a small amount of currency (such as 0.0001 BTC) is transferred.
 Next, the operations team contacts the counterparty to confirm that the test transfer has been received.
 Once the test transfer has been confirmed by the counterparty, the full transaction is completed.
 With all of these steps, it takes ~15-30 minutes to complete a post-trade settlement using test transfers.